JonayahJ/tfq_blog/posts/why-the-wasteland-warrants-more-discussion-a-deep-dive.md

 ## It's Still Just Meh.

 Okay, so before I get started, my feelings about this film are best described as "meh."
 I liked the plot, but the execution didn't draw me in.
 It was a slow burn that barely delivered, but I still think it's worth discussing.
 I thought they had a lot of important topics to discuss through the medium of film that got lost somewhere in the execution.
-However, I still can't give it more than 3 out of 5 coffins.
+However, I still can't give it more than 3 out of 5 skulls.
 Before I proceed, make sure you have either watched the movie and/or have read about my overall take in my review of the movie.
 There will be spoilers and I'm going to assume you have a basic knowledge of the film.

 If you read my review, then you know the three main aspects of the film that I didn't particularly like:

+##### 1. Too Much Unsaid
 I felt like the writers and/or director left too much unsaid; they told us about the world instead of showing us.
 It was left up to the audience to figure out what was real and what was not, which isn't usually a problem, it just didn't work here.
 You can tell because IMDb's weighted average gave it a 4.6/10, which is in line with my feelings as well... though not quite.
 Yes, a 6/10 (my score of 3/5) is higher than average, but it's still a failing grade.

+##### 2. Needed a Better Story
 Watching the film for the first time, I sat there coming up with ways to make the movie more interesting and NOT paying attention.
 That's never a good sign.
 So not only am I coming up with crazy theories, but I'm also coming up with better story plots?

+##### 3. Boring, Slow Movie
 I was bored the first time I watched it.
 The second time, I had slightly more appreciation.
 But it shouldn't take me watching a movie twice for me to get what they were trying to say.

+#### However, this film is more than its plot.
+It's social commentary.
-In this deep dive, I'm only going to discuss my theories and proof to back up those hypotheses.
+In this deep dive, I'm only going to discuss my theories and proof to back up the following hypotheses.
 My interpretations could be wrong, but that's why we should talk a bit more about this movie before throwing the baby out with the bathwater.

 Here is a list of my best theories, in no particular order: